Chapter 1, Life’s Problems

 Preconceived opinions not based on reason or actual experience about a group of people is more commonly known as prejudice.
 Age, race, sex, religion, and sexual orientation are typical types of prejudices, but if you can lump a group of people into a category, there’s a good chance there’s an accompanying prejudice against them.

 A friend of mine, who worked for a high profile company in New York, accepted a promotion and transfer to Tokyo.
 He welcomed the change in locale and radically different corporate culture.
 A few months into his new assignment, he noted that while his coworkers displayed support of his leadership by verbally agreeing with his directives; when it came time for actual follow-through, his subordinates responded with taciturn resistance.
 Eventually, my friend came to understand the reason for his coworkers’ reticence in following his leadership: he was viewed by his Japanese team as a “gaikoku-jin” or “gaijin.”
 Literally, an outside person, a foreigner; someone who is a non-Japanese person.

-Lest you think your life is untouched by discrimination or prejudice, let me give a few words of sage advice from my grandmother: keep living (you’ll learn exactly what I’m talking about).
+Lest you think your life is untouched by discrimination or prejudice, let me give a few words of sage advice from my grandmother: keep living.

 There you have it, all of humanity’s woes neatly separated into five clearly defined categories —